Alias Pink Puzz

-Alias Pink Puzz is an album by Paul Revere and the Raiders released in 1969.
+Alias Pink Puzz is the eleventh studio album by Paul Revere and the Raiders.

 Background

 The title was a humorous reference to the band's tactic of sending the new record to a Los Angeles FM radio station under a pseudonym.
 It was broadcast as long as the station did not know that "Pink Puzz" was Paul Revere and the Raiders.
 This album was slanted towards folk rock more than other albums released by this group.
 Songs such as "Thank You", "Down in Amsterdam", "Original Handyman" and "Louisiana Redbone" led the way towards the folk rock theme.
 "Freeborn Man" became a bluegrass staple for Jimmy Martin in 1969, and was later covered in 1976 by the Southern rock band Outlaws.

-During this time period the group hosted a television program named It’s Happening.
-Later the show was renamed Happening '68, and then at the turn of the year to 'Happening 69.
-Because of the success of the single "Let Me", which was a hard rock song, and the album Alias Pink Puzz, the group did a European tour with The Beach Boys in the summer.
-"Let Me" and Alias Pink Puzz were released after the European tour.

-A single from this album, "Let Me", made the AM radio Top 40.
-Alias Pink Puzz charted higher than any Raiders album during the previous two years but retained that position for fewer weeks than any other Raiders album since 1965.
-The album reached No. 48 on Billboard in the United States and No. 46 in Canada.
-Originally released on Columbia records on vinyl, the album was re-released on CD by Sundazed and again later on Raven.
+Alias Pink Puzz charted higher than any Raiders album during the previous two years, reaching No. 48 in the United States and No. 46 in Canada, but stayed on the chart for fewer weeks than any other Raiders album since 1965.
+The single "Let Me!" reached #20 on the U.S. pop chart in 1969 and ranked #100 on Billboard magazine's Top 100 singles of 1969.
+The album was re-released on CD by Sundazed and again later on Raven.

 The Raiders were one of the many rock groups invited to the Woodstock concert but they turned down the invitation.